ThomWright/pokedex/README.md

 A discussion of what I would consider when preparing this for production.
 Some of these assume the project will keep growing and evolving.

-### Structure

-Normally I favour structuring services by [separating by feature (as opposed to type or layer)](https://phauer.com/2020/package-by-feature/) at a high level, and within each feature having several layers:

-- Transport - transport specific code and little else, e.g. defining HTTP APIs
-- Business logic - reusable logic, no transport specific code here
-- Persistence - Data storage code, e.g. SQL, transactions

-In an app this small, I was tempted to keep minimal structure, since it keeps things concise and readable.
-A little structure felt appropriate though.
-It sets a direction for future evolution.

 ### Error handling

-This is a big one I missed out.
-Errors from the external APIs should be better handled, including:
+This is a big one I intentionally glossed over.
+Errors from the external APIs should probably be better handled, including:

 - network errors
 - HTTP error status codes (especially HTTP 429 Too Many Requests from the translation API)

-They should be handled in the logic, which could return e.g. `Promise<Result<PokemonResource, SomeError>>`, where:
+I'd handle these in the logic, which could return e.g. `Promise<Result<PokemonResource, SomeError>>`, where:

 - `Result<S, E>` is either a success or error value
 - `SomeError` contains enough information for the HTTP layer to return an appropriate status code

 We could also better handle the case where we can't find an English `flavor_text`, or if other data coming from the API is null.
 It's easy to assume it'll always be there, but I don't know if it's guaranteed.

 For now, I made the decision to just throw if any of these errors happen, catch them in the HTTP handlers and return 500.
+I'm actually tempted to say this is maybe OK here, but happy to discuss!

 ### Testing